Jansenism: Jansenism in the 19th century and beyond

 A few years later, a defensive journal was reborn, designed with the same principle; the Revue ecclésiastique ('Ecclesiastical magazine').
 This monthly review appeared from 1838 to 1848.
 It was designed, financed and distributed by the men of the Parisian Jansenist society grouped within the Société de Port-Royal.
-The organisation was very hierarchical and was based on a core of full members who delegated the writing of articles to provincial correspondants.
+The organisation was very hierarchical and was based on a core of full members who delegated the writing of articles to provincial correspondents.
 The Revue ecclésiastique became known above all for the harsh debates it had with ultramontane publications.
 But it always remained within the limit of written debate, despite the widespread practice of pseudonymy for the editors of the articles.
-The authors based their arguments on their reading of numerous canonical, historical and theological works contained in the Parisian Jansenst libraries.
+The authors based their arguments on their reading of numerous canonical, historical and theological works contained in the Parisian Jansenist libraries.
 The magazine did not at all approve of the publication of Port-Royal by Charles Augustin Sainte-Beuve.Two reasons have prevented us until now from talking about the work of Mr. Sainte-Beuve.
 1) the scant real value of a book in which the author poses as a man of the world and a philosopher to judge the actions, doctrines and feelings of men who are essentially and above all Christians; 2) the extent and difficulty of the work to be done to identify all the errors and blunders into which Mr. Sainte-Beuve must necessarily have fallen by placing himself in the point of view he has chosen.The last magazine intended to defend Jansenism in the 19th century was L'Observateur catholique ('The Catholic Observer'), which appeared from 1855 to 1864.
 It was first led by the former editors of the Revue ecclésiastique, and quickly joined by a priest with an assertive character; a defender of Gallicanism and critic of the Jesuits, Wladimir Guettée.
 L'Observateur catholique was a magazine with a strong polemical tone, which detailed in its columns what it considered to be the errors of the Church in France.
 Its exchanges with L'Univers of Louis Veuillot were coarse.
 The magazine also caused a scandal in 1856 by commenting at length and harshly on each of the courses on Port-Royal and Jansenism given to the faculty of theology by the young abbot Charles Lavigerie, until he abandoned his courses after two years.The publication of the magazine ceased in 1861 in the midst of some confusion, when Abbé Guettée converted to Eastern Orthodoxy.

 During the 19th century, Jansenists were part of the abolition societies in France.
 The Jansenists had criticised Jesuit missions in the New World and advocated for liberation.

 In Dilexit nos, Pope Francis argued that new forms of Jansenist dualism could still be identified within the life of the Roman Catholic Church: